WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

   ## Part 2

  - Create DockerHub public repo.
 Process to create repo.

+ Go to Dockerhub in browser.
+Sign into your DockerHub accountant.
+Then click on Repositories and click on the button "Create Repositories" Name the repository project name and make sure you clicked on public.

  - Allow DockerHub authentication via CLI Dockerhub credentials

+  Go to settings and click on secuurity.
+Hit on the button "New Access Token", Nmae the token and and pur read, write, delete for the scope.
+After creating the token save the key in a notepad document.

  - Configure GitHub secrets
       - what credentials are needed - DockerHub credential

+      You need to have your docker key you created that you have stored in your notepad doc.

       - set secrets and secret names

+        Create one secret called DOCKER_USERNAME with your docker username.
+        Create another secret called DOCKER_PASSSWORD with the string of letters of numbers that was the key your created.

  - Configure Github Workflow.
 Variables to change